maestro-org/smart-contracts/README.md

 4. Open a Pull Request with these changes.
 Ping [Varderes, Maestro CTO](https://linktr.ee/varderes_maestro) to potentially have it fast tracked!
 5. Shortly after the PR is merged, the contract will be available in the Plug-and-Play Marketplace!

+### Additional steps for managed contracts
+If the the contract you're contributing is managed by Maestro or another provider, feel free to:

+6. Contribute a helper [server](https://github.com/maestro-org/smart-contract-servers) to interact with the provider's API endpoints corresponding to the contract.
+7. Contribute a user-facing [client](https://github.com/maestro-org/smart-contract-clients) to interact with the contract via the server.

 ## Smart contract metadata
 | Parameter   | Description | Optional (Y/N) | Example     |
 | ----------- | ----------- | -------------- | ----------- |